protofire/ve8020-launchpad/docs/2_VotingEscrow.md

 ### Interactions with other smart contracts (Smart-Wallets)
-By default, the VotingEscrow contract restricts access for other smart contracts.
+By default, the VotingEscrow contract restricts locking for other smart contracts.
 If you want to configure access for other smart contracts, you need to use the functionality of the third-party `SmartWalletWhitelist` smart contract.
 With `SmartWalletWhitelist`, you can grant access to all possible smart contracts or only a specific list.
 [Refer to the instructions](./misc_docs/SmartWalletWhitelist.md) for deploying and configuring access for smart contracts to VotingEscrow.

 ## View functions